 Although the leopards here look the same as their African counterparts, it took me a long time to learn how they behave, when they move, what they hunt and how they operate.
 At JAWAI, we were also working on granite boulders, which meant tracking the leopards using traditional methods was impossible.
 I loved this, as it tested my big cat skills and took my knowledge to a new level.”

-What are your favourite wild corners of India to explore?
+What are your favorite wild corners of India to explore?

 In India, Adam worked for SUJAN JAWAI © SUJAN & Adam Bannister

 You’ve lived and travelled all over the world.
 Outside of India, what are some of the most memorable places you’ve been to?